 It may mean a drop in engagement due to poor content or design.
-Alternatively, it could mean an increase in engagement through:
+Alternatively, it could mean an increase in engagement!
+For example:

-- increased visits via promotions of specific events or products can also result in faster journeys to a specific call to action.
+increased visits via promotions of specific events or products can also result in faster journeys to a specific call to action.

-So, baring in mind how hard it is to the right conclusions, the more accurate data you analyse, the more incisive and useful that knowledge is.
+Baring in mind how complex it is to draw the right conclusions, the more accurate the data you analyse, the more incisive and useful that knowledge is.

 Garbage in, Garbage Out

-Go to Google Analytics: ‘Audience’> ‘Technology’> ‘Network’> ‘Hostnames’.
-Is ‘rank-check.online or 4webmasters.org are listed you’ve been visited by Ghost Spammers.
+If rank-check.online or 4webmasters.org are listed you’ve been visited by Ghost Spammers.
 They’ve been quietly adding their dirty data.
 Using measurement protocol they’ve left fake referrals, keywords and data on pages.

 Exorcising Ghost Spammers